pseudoPixels/SciWorCS/README.md

   <img src="https://i.imgur.com/BqfJcpo.gif"  title="SciWorCS">
 </p>

 On successfull installation, running the SciWorCS should display the workflow editor UI as illustrated in the following screenshot.

-The panel labeled as 'A', contains all the workflow components such as Toolbox (i.e., set of workflow modules), Saved Workflows and Shared Workflows with other users.
+**SciWorCS Panel A:** The panel labeled as 'A', contains all the workflow components such as Toolbox (i.e., set of workflow modules), Saved Workflows and Shared Workflows with other users.
 The set of modules are classified in different Toolbox based on the general data analysis purposes of the computational modules.
-Some examples of such Toolboxes are: Bioinformatics, Machine Learning, Source Analysis and so on as illustrated in the figure.
+Some examples of such Toolboxes are Bioinformatics, Machine Learning, Source Analysis and so on as illustrated in the figure.

-The collaborative composition of the workflow is done on panel 'B'.
+**SciWorCS Panel B:** The collaborative composition of the workflow is done on panel 'B'.
 For the intended data analysis task, the required modules are selected from the corresponding Toolbox to appear in the composition panel.
 The selected modules are then connected together on the corresponding input/output ports for defining the datalink relation among the modules.

-The modules can be configured with corresponding attributes from panel 'C'.
-Panel 'D' shows a list of collaborators and their current online/offline status.
-The list of the workflow outputs are shown in panel 'E'.
-New dataset can be browsed and uploaded to the central server for analysis from the panel 'F'.
+**SciWorCS Panel C:** The modules can be configured with corresponding attributes from panel 'C'.

+**SciWorCS Panel D:** Panel 'D' shows a list of collaborators and their current online/offline status.

+**SciWorCS Panel E:** The list of the workflow outputs is shown in panel 'E'.

+**SciWorCS Panel F:** A new dataset can be browsed and uploaded to the central server for analysis from the panel 'F'.

 <p align="center">
   <img src="docs/Images/SciWorCS.jpg" width="95%" title="SciWorCS">